Dear Veggie Fest families and friends,

 This next cookie is elegant and crispy.
 It’s made with almond flavoring and filled with raspberry jam.
 You could help your mom cut out the cookies to bake and then spread the jam on once they’re cool.
 If you want to try something different, you can substitute the jam with chocolate icing and crushed peppermint candy.

-Another drink that is popular at the North Pole is vegan eggnog.
+Another drink that is popular at the North Pole is eggless eggnog.
 It’s thick and creamy and a little bit spicy, like a gingersnap.
-It’s even better if you put a spoonful of whipped cream on top!
+It’s even better if you put a spoonful of whipped coconut cream on top!

 Do you have a favorite teacher or neighbor you want to leave a gift for at this time of year?
-A box of your favorite cookies or a jar of candied pecans tied with a pretty Christmas bow makes a wonderful treat.
-Veggie Fest has a delicious recipe for you to make with your mother’s help.
+A box of your favorite cookies, a jar of candied pecans tied with a pretty Christmas bow, or a box of homemade candies makes a wonderful treat.
+Veggie Fest has two delicious recipes for you to make with your mother’s help.

 Well, children, I hope this helps you get ready for Santa’s visit on Christmas Eve.
 We have so much to do before the big night.
-There are blocks to paint and dolls to make clothes for and trains to assemble.
+There are blocks to paint and dolls to make, and trains to assemble.
 I must get back to work!

 Remember to help out your moms and dads at home.
 They have so much to do to make your holiday merry and bright.